Leveraging social media means being where your audience is – and for almost every brand or business in 2022, that means Instagram.

 Influencers Rule on Instagram

-40. Speaking of influencers, nearly 80% of social influencers surveyed worldwide consider Instagram the best channel for collaborating with brands
+- Speaking of influencers, nearly 80% of social influencers surveyed worldwide consider Instagram the best channel for collaborating with brands, likewise 79% of brands consider it the best social channel for influencer marketing as well.

 - Instagram’s own account